cmdcolin/macs-accessories/README.md

-Typical setup preamble creates a 'wiggle class', an S3 R object and loadswiggle files based on the name parameter from MACS
+We created a 'wiggle class', an S3 R object, for loading MACS output files and doing additional data analysis.
+The class automatically loads peak files (bed,xls,csv) and and wiggle files (macs output format)